 This selection-by-screen-position approach worked well for devices with larger screens (desktop and laptop computers), as well as those with medium-size screens (tablets and phablets).
 But that wasn't the case for devices with much smaller screens (smart watches and glasses), as the approach either didn't work well or didn't work at all.

 On the bright side, there is now another method that allows us to communicate with computing devices on a conceptually different level.
-At Sympius, we have developed SPINT technology, a new computer-human interaction approach that enables the selection of graphical user interface elements not by their positions on the screen, but by their states.
+At Sympius, we have developed SPINT technology, a new human-computer interaction approach that enables the selection of graphical user interface elements not by their positions on the screen, but by their states.

 The best part about SPINT is that it gracefully solves a few very tricky real-life problems.